 Sonoma County offers some of California’s most iconic landscapes, from towering redwood trees to rolling hills blanketed by vineyards.
 The Sonoma coast is no exception, with sweeping views of crashing waves that shape the offshore, rocky sea stacks and mossy forests that extend nearly down to the water’s edge.
 There are 10 state marine protected areas (MPAs) along Sonoma’s coast that are a part of a larger statewide network of 124 MPAs, managed by the California Department of Fish and Wildlife (CDFW).
 With such an extensive MPA Network, CDFW utilizes many partnerships to enhance network management activities.
 Among these core partners is a grassroots organization called the MPA Collaborative Network, made up of 14 localized stakeholder groups individually known as Collaboratives.

-To reach a wider audience through on-line distribution, the Collaborative produced a series of four videos about Sonoma County’s connections to MPAs and the coast.
-The videos highlight why we need MPAs, the intersection of the fishing community and MPAs, the tidepool environment and tide-pooling etiquette, and a Tribal Traditions video co-created with the Kashia Band of Pomo Indians.
+To reach a wider audience, the Collaborative produced and distributed four videos online about Sonoma County’s connections to MPAs and the coast.
+The series of videos highlight why we need MPAs, the intersection of the fishing community and MPAs, the tidepool environment and tide-pooling etiquette, and a Tribal Traditions video co-created with the Kashia Band of Pomo Indians.
 The Tribal Traditions video was submitted and accepted as an official selection of the 2020 Wild and Scenic Film Festival.
-Over 160 people attended the festival screening, which was followed by a Q & A with tribal members and the film’s director.
+Over 160 people attended the festival screening, which was followed by a Q & A session with tribal members and the film’s director.
 Altogether, the videos have received over 5,000 views!

-The Sonoma County Collaborative plans to continue to expand their MPA outreach activities through multiple venues.
+The Sonoma MPA Collaborative plans to continue to expand their MPA outreach activities through multiple venues.
 With the Fort Ross Conservancy taking the lead, they will produce an animated MPA video, set for release in 2021.
-Collaborative members have been exploring underwater in their local estuarine MPAs with their Trident mini-ROVs, observing eel grass beds, and are thinking of ways to share this video footage with partners.
-They are also working closely with local State Parks Interpreters to develop educational materials to distribute to local nature centers that will focus on the importance of MPAs.
+Collaborative members have been exploring their local estuary MPAs with Trident mini-ROVs, observing eelgrass beds, and are thinking of ways to share this video footage with partners.
+They are also working closely with local State Parks interpreters to develop educational materials to distribute to local nature centers that will focus on the importance of MPAs.

 Anyone is welcome to join an MPA Collaborative, attend meetings, and help with projects.
 MPA Collaboratives are always looking to expand their membership and increase stakeholder representation.
 If you’d like to get involved, please find an MPA Collaborative near you and reach out to the co-chairs to join the mailing list and ask about their next meeting.